dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 ## The Moment It Clicked: Apple Math Notes

 I was in college when a math major friend complained about LaTeX.
 "I've been writing equations by hand for fifteen years," he said.
-"Now I have to learn a programming language just to write what I already know how to write?"
+"Now I have to learn a new language just to write what I already know how to write?"

 Fast forward to iOS 18's Math Notes.
 You write equations by hand.
 The system recognizes your notation and computes the results and even graphs it.
 No new syntax.
-No learning to navigate a TI-84's menus.
+No learning to navigate a TI-84's menus (if you know, you know).
 No adaptation required.

 Think about what this means.
 We developed mathematical notation over centuries—a visual language refined by countless mathematicians.
 Then computers arrived and said: "Forget all that.
 Learn our way." and just because of their power, we said "ok".
 What if computers don't have to be this way.
-What if it was obvious to all that because you don't know how to use an antiquated calculator's menus, it doesn't make incapable of advanced mathematics?
+What if everyone obviously understood that because you don't know how to use an antiquated calculator's menus, it doesn't make you incapable of advanced mathematics?

 Math Notes says: "Keep writing how you've always written.
 We'll adapt to you" and that's how computers _should_ be.
 They're _our_ computers aren't they?

 Apple isn't using LLMs in Math Notes, but it is a form of AI.
 There is also no reason it can't be applied to LLMs ability to structure unstructured language information into something a computer system understands and can augment.

-This is the bridge AI can be.
-Not forcing us to abandon human conventions refined over millennia, but [building ladders](/definitions/building-ladders) between our intuitive understanding and computational power.
-I call these types of adaptation systems "Building ladders".
-It's building [ladders](/definitions/ladders) between one way of looking at the world and adapt it to another.
-To make a discipline that one thought they could never engage with and relate it to them on terms they can finally understand.
+This is what AI can enable—not forcing us to abandon human conventions refined over millennia, but [building ladders](/definitions/building-ladders) that let us reach capabilities we couldn't access before.
+These aren't bridges connecting existing abilities—they're [ladders](/definitions/ladders) that help us climb, rung by rung, to entirely new forms of engagement with complex domains.
+They transform disciplines that seemed impossible into something we can finally grasp on our own terms.

 ## Building a Real Ladder: Alt Text as Translation

-Let me show you what [building ladders](/definitions/building-ladders) looks like through something I've been developing.
+Let me show you what building ladders looks like through something I've been developing.
 Not just any alt text generator—but one that aims to create an equivalent experience by translating between visual and non-visual understanding by utilizing the line of questioning an accessibility professional uses when writing an alt text.

 ### The Creator's [Epistemology](/definitions/epistemological-translation) Is Already There